Claiming Tax Losses on Worthless Crypto

 The HMRC recognises crypto as an asset which means individuals need to pay capital gains taxes on any profit made on its disposal.
 To do this, HMRC has defined clear guidelines on how to calculate your crypto taxes in the UK.

 In this article, we’ll discuss the laws set by HMRC for calculating your capital gains including Share Pooling, Same Day rule, and 30 Day rule.
-To learn more about UK taxes, refer to our UK tax guide.
+To learn more about UK taxes, refer to our UK Crypto Tax Guide.

 Share pooling, also called share matching, is a UK-specific cost-basis method defined by HMRC to calculate crypto taxes for similar tokens.
 Instead of calculating the capital gain or loss for individual transactions, the same type of crypto is kept in a ‘pool’ (or section 104 pool).